 Everybody wants peace, on paper, right?

 The trip which I would be defending in front of Israeli airport security, actually began years ago.
 In August, 2018, a group of politikorange participants were scheduled to travel to Israel and the West Bank to meet with other, young Israeli and Palestinian journalists.
 Several conversations with sponsor institutions and foundations resulted in a number of makeovers to the program concept, and a two-part plan.
-First, a group of young journalists chosen by the Jerusalem Press Club and a group of young journalists chosen by the Palestinian Peace Coalition would come to Berlin in November 2018 for an eight-day program about Jewish and Arab life in Berlin, and the media landscape in Germany.
+First, two groups of young journalists chosen by the Jerusalem Press Club and the Palestinian Peace Coalition would come to Berlin in November 2018 for an eight-day program about Jewish and Arab life in Berlin, and the media landscape in Germany.
 They spoke with journalists, visited media outlets and organizations, and articles were written by groups of three: one Israeli, one Palestinian, and one German.

 It took another full year to realize the second part of the plan.

 “I came here not knowing much about the complications of the conflict.
 Now I know even less”, admitted a participant from the German group during the feedback round on our final day after finally visiting Israel and Palestine last month.
 The conflict wasn’t supposed to be the main focus of the program.
 Above all, we wanted to bring young people together – who normally wouldn’t have the opportunity to meet – through their writing.
 The central theme of the workshop – identity – can be very political, but doesn’t necessarily have to be.

 What we experienced during our time in Israel and Palestine, however, was how deeply peoples’ feeling of identity is connected with the background, the beginning, the development, and the casualties of the conflict.
 Primarily we heard stories about loss.
 Loss of land for one, but also loss of homes, family, religion and culture.